J3anB/personal-page/README.md

-*First of all, I would like to thank you for your interest in my work.
+*Before anything else, I would like to thank you for your interest in my work.
-After having done the "Le Wagon" boot-camp, I wanted to start a personal project to showcase my newly acquired skills and to realize a new challenge by implementing more complex features not discussed before.
-In order to carry out my project, I wanted to give it a professional process, for this, I called upon a senior developer, Timothée L. alias "Corr4an", who I thank very much for the time he devoted to me.
-Thanks to GitHub He reviewed, validated, and highlighted my mistakes and best practices in my Pull Requests, before merging them with the master branch.*
+After having done the boot-camp "Le Wagon", I wanted to start a personal project in order to highlight my newly acquired skills and to realize a new challenge by implementing more complex features not covered during my training.
+In order to carry out my project, I wanted to give it a professional process, for this, I called upon a senior developer, Timothée L., who I thank infinitely for the time he devoted to me.
+He reviewed, validated, and highlighted my mistakes and the best practices to follow regarding my pull requests, before merging them with the master branch.*